Global symmetry-breaking and generalized theta-terms in Type IIB EFTs

 The combined interplay of the Witten effect and nontrivial axion monodromies, therefore, has important consequences on the composition of the spectrum of any EFT.
 Let us assume that a localized, dyonic brane `\emph{seed current}' ${\bm j}_{\rm seed}$ is present in the spectrum:

 Such a seed charge may be given, for instance, by one of the charges that are required to break the one-form global symmetries.
 For instance, the seed current may be induced by a dyonic BPS D3-particle following the worldline $\Sigma$, with elementary charge ${\bf q}_{\rm seed}$ and mass given by \eqref{IIB_D3Mb}.
-We will assume that such a D3-particle does not form a black hole and cannot be resolved within the EFT; this is achieved by requiring that
+Moreover, we will assume that such a D3-particle does not form a black hole.
+Thus, we shall assume that it is characterized by small elementary charges, and cannot be resolved within the EFT; the latter requirement is achieved by imposing

 As shown in the previous section, due to the Witten effect, the axion-monodromy induced currents $T^{-1} {\bm j}_{\rm seed}$, $T^{-1} T^{-1} {\bm j}_{\rm seed}$, $\ldots$ also ought to be allowed by the effective description.
 In turn, this implies that BPS D3-particles with charges